dorny/paths-filter/README.md

     steps:
     - uses: actions/checkout@v2

-      # Some action which modifies files tracked by git (e.g. code linter)
+      # Some action that modifies files tracked by git (e.g. code linter)
     - uses: johndoe/some-action@v1

       # Filter to detect which files were modified
-      # Changes could be for example automatically committed
+      # Changes could be, for example, automatically committed
     - uses: dorny/paths-filter@v2
       id: filter
       with: